YOUR GUIDE TO GROUP PHOTOS

 When going over where we’ll be taking your group photos, it’s also good to consider where your guests will be hanging.
 Rounding guests up for wedding photography is like herding sheep without a trusty border collie alongside (trust me to bring a dog into this).
 Too far and your group photos will take up more time than you would probably like, so trying to aim for a nice spot as close as possible to where everyone is grabbing their reception drinks is ideal.
 If this means missing the amazing backdrop you had planned, we know where we are heading for your couple session!

-Every wedding photographer will have a different format they use for group photos, particularly when it comes to the timings on your day.
-The worst thing in the world is straight after your ceremony being dragged into posing for half an hour, especially when your family and friends want to give you the biggest hug, say congrats and cheers a drink or two.
-Becuase of this, I always give you at least 20 minutes, often more, to chat with your guests and say your hellos before I even mention the word groups.
+Every wedding photographer will have a different format they use for group photos.
+For me personally, dragging you away straight after the ceremony is not my cup of tea.
+Your family and friends want to give you the biggest hug, say congrats and cheers a drink or two.
+Because of this, I always give you at least 20 minutes, often more, to chat with your guests and say your hellos before I even mention the word groups.
 Once settled, everyone is a lot more chilled so we can have a little time aside to get them done.

 A top tip is to leave a little bit of space between you and your bridal party being fully glammed, in your dresses, bouquets ready and your ceremony.
 I LOVE doing a short bridal party session like this one below to grab a few extra group shots to save time later on when your celebration has really started.

 Knowing that it’s likely your photographer won’t know your guest list by name, how do we do it?
 Through your awesome Best Man, of course!
 Totally joking, also totally not.